 Yearly Egg Production - 200 - 300 cream to light brown eggs

 Another dual-purpose breed, the Wyandotte is one of the most beautiful chickens out there.
 They have stunning plumage that comes in 10 different color varieties.
 Docile birds, they make a great addition to homes with children.
 These ladies are prolific and dependable layers who aren’t known for becoming broody and tend to be easy to break of the habit if it does happen.
 The Wyandotte hen is average in size, coming in at around 7lb.
 Egg production for these ladies will tend to start between 18 - 20 weeks old.

 The Breeds in First Our Flock

 When selecting our breeds I had a variety of needs in mind.
 Since we are homesteading and the birds are meant to feed the family, I wanted birds that were just for laying as well as birds that were dual purpose.
 In the end, we settled on Wyandottes, Australorps, Dominiques, and Easter Eggers.
 The Easter Egger didn’t make our list for this blog because they are not winter layers, but they are cold hardy, predator resistant, and well, I just can’t resist the idea of those colorful eggs even if they won't be available year-round.
-Stay tuned for updates as our chicks arrive, and let us know in the comments, what your favorite eggers are.
+Stay tuned for updates as our chicks arrive, and let us know what your favorite eggers are in the comments.